-Many of the professional fitness organizations have free webinars, guides, and YouTube videos on how to improve sales techniques for fitness staff.
+Many professional fitness organizations have free webinars, guides, and YouTube videos on how to improve sales techniques for fitness staff.
 Consider using those resources for training materials for new staff or provide in-service training for current staff.

 Should I offer membership discounts to new members?

 While a trial period is fine, try not to offer discounts that extend beyond a discounted month.
 If you offer three-month, six-month, one-year, etc., deals to new members, that may leave a bad taste in the mouth of current, loyal members that did not receive such a discount when they joined your gym.